mckaycr/ratgdo/docs/05_homeassistant_example.md

 ## ESPHome
 _For the time being, avoid using this firmware if your Chamberlain Liftmaster has the purple, red, or orange learn buttons._

-There is an ESPHome port of ratgdo available.
+Here you will find a ESPHome port of ratgdo available.
 However, it may not be fully compatible with the MQTT version of ratgdo at the moment.

 To get started, use the [Web Tools installer](https://ratgdo.github.io/esphome-ratgdo/) to flash your ratgdo.
 Additional documentation can be found on the [GitHub Repo](https://github.com/ratgdo/esphome-ratgdo).